Welcome to PayPal!

 Provide buyers the ability to stop any such payment up to 3 Business Days before the date scheduled for payment.

 Notify the buyer at least 10 days in advance of the amount and date of each preauthorized payment if the preauthorized payment will vary from the preauthorized amount or (at the buyer’s option) any payment that is in an amount that falls outside of the pre-determined range.

 - the country of the buyer’s account or the currency of their card;

 - whether you are a registered charity with the Canada Revenue Agency.
-Your registered charity status must be documented with us to receive the rates applicable to charitable organizations.
+You must meet the requirements in the Confirmed Charity Terms and Conditions to receive the rates applicable to confirmed charities.

-The fees you pay when selling goods or services and the buyer pays using their PayPal account (or using another authorized wallet) can be found on the Merchant Services Fees table with the fees applicable to charitable organizations found on the Charitable Organizations Fees table.
+The fees you pay when selling goods or services or receiving donations, and the buyer pays using their PayPal account (or using another authorized wallet) can be found on the Merchant Fees page with the fees applicable to confirmed charities found under Charitable Transactions Rates.
 Please note that: